Cincinnati-Design-LAB/architour/src/content/buildings/dixie-terminal.md

 style: Beaux Arts
 architect: Garber & Woodward
 original_function: Office building and transportation terminal.
-significance: >-
-  The building's name stems from its original function as a streetcar and bus terminus for Northern Kentucky's transit system.
-It once housed the Cincinnati Stock Exchange.
 unique_features: >-
   A 225' long two-level arcade connects the Fourth Street entry to the river view at the rear and is reminiscent of New York's Pennsylvania Station.
 Its